ucsb-cs9/w24/_lab/lab03.md

 Once you're done with writing your recursive function definitions and tests, submit your `lab03.py` and `testFile.py` files to the `Lab03` assignment on Gradescope.
 There will be various unit tests Gradescope will run to ensure your code is working correctly based on the specifications given in this lab.

 If the tests don't pass, you may get some error message that may or may not be obvious at this point.
 Don't worry - if the tests didn't pass, take a minute to think about what may have caused the error.
 If your tests didn't pass and you're still not sure why you're getting the error, feel free to ask your TAs or Learning Assistants.

+# Troubleshooting

+`RecursionError: maximum recursion depth exceeded while calling a Python object`

+If you are getting the error above, check:
+- is your base case is correct? do you have all necesary base cases?
+- is your recursive function called with an input _that gets closer_ to the base case?
+- are all braches of your function returning the correct result? (walk through different example inputs using Python Tutor, if necessary)

+---